NYC Emergency Management issues travel advisory, safety tips for winter storm

 - Check on family, friends and neighbors who may need help in inclement weather — especially older adults or people with disabilities.

-For the latest alerts and information, follow NYC Emergency Management on Twitter.AlertMe
+For the latest alerts and information, follow NYC Emergency Management on Twitter .